On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: Some Test Problems

 For several of these problems, we computed

-to determine if (\ref{FPxk}) holds.
-In all cases $\epsilon_3$ was tiny, indicating that all variants are accurately solving the tridiagonal system.
+where $Q_k$ and $T_k$ were computed from the CG residuals and coefficients, to determine if the tridiagonal linear systems were being solved accurately.
+In all cases, this quantity was tiny, indicating that all variants are accurately solving the tridiagonal system.
 The difference must be in the tridiagonal matrices that they are producing.
-For several of the problems, the final tridiagonal matrix produced in the GVCG computation was {\em indefinite}, with at least one negative eigenvalue.
-In that case, none of the analysis applies.
-For other problems, the final tridiagonal matrix produced by GVCG was positive definite but had larger condition number than the coefficient matrix $A$.
-The condition numbers of the final tridiagonal matrices produced in the HSCG and CGCG computations were essentially equal to that of $A$.
-Note, however, that these computations were run past the point where the true and updated residual vectors started to differ significantly, and the tridiagonal matrices produced before this point in the GVCG algorithm were positive definite.
+For all of the problems, the tridiagonal matrix produced at the last step shown in Figure \ref{fig:bcsstkall} for the GVCG computation was {\em indefinite}, while the condition numbers of the final tridiagonal matrices produced in the HSCG and CGCG computations were essentially equal to that of $A$.
+Note, however, that these computations were run well past the point where the true and updated residual vectors started to differ significantly, and the tridiagonal matrices produced while the true and updated residual vectors were still in close agreement in the GVCG algorithm were positive definite and had condition numbers approaching that of $A$, similar to the other methods.

 We also computed the quantities